About bronchitis

 If your child has bacterial bronchitis, the doctor might prescribe antibiotics.

-If your child’s coughing and wheezing don’t go away, your doctor might advise some short-term use of anti-asthma medication.
+If your child’s coughing and wheezing don’t go away, your doctor might advise short-term use of anti-asthma medicine.

 Children with bronchitis can go to child care or school if they’re generally well, other than having bronchitis.